kubesphere/website/content/en/docs/cluster-administration/Shuting Down and Restart Cluster cracefully.md

 ### Shutting Down the Cluster
 {{< notice warning >}}
-You must to take an etcd backup before proceeding for your cluster can be restored if you encounter any issues when restarting the cluster.
+You must back up your etcd data before you shut down the cluster as your cluster can be restored if you encounter any issues when restarting the cluster.
 {{</ notice >}}

 {{< notice tip >}}
-Use this method can shut down the cluster gracefully ,but there is still the possibility of data corruption.
+Using the method in this tutorial can shut down a cluster gracefully, while the possibility of data corruption still exists.
 {{</ notice >}}

 ### Step 1: Get the List of Nodes.